Matroid 3-connectivity and branch width: The restoration graph

 For the second statement, suppose that $M\delete d$ is not 3-connected.
 Then $c$ must be in a series pair, say $\{c,f\}$.
 Since $M$ is 3-connected, we must have that $\{c,d,f\}$ is a triad of $M$.
 This implies that $e \neq f$ or $M \cong U_{2,4}$, and the result follows. \end{proof}

 \begin{lemma} Let $M$ be a 3-connected matroid, $\tangle$ a tangle of $M$, and $C,D$ disjoint subsets of $E(M)$ such that $C\cup D$ is $\tangle$-independent and $M\contract C \delete D$ is 3-connected.
-For each $d\in D$, either $M\contract C \delete (D\setminus d)$ is 3-connected or there is an element $c\in C$ such that $M\contract (C\setminus c)\delete (D\setminus d)$ is 3-connected. \end{lemma}
+For each $d\in D$, either $M\contract C \delete (D\smin d)$ is 3-connected or there is an element $c\in C$ such that $M\contract (C\smin c)\delete (D\smin d)$ is 3-connected. \end{lemma}

-\begin{proof} Let $M$, $\tangle$, $C$, $D$ be as stated, and pick $d\in D$ such that $M\contract C \delete (D\setminus d)$ is not 3-connected.
+\begin{proof} Pick $d\in D$ such that $M\contract C \delete (D\smin d)$ is not 3-connected.
 Call the resulting matroid $M'$.
 It follows from Lemma \ref{lem:indeptangleminor} that $d$ is neither a loop nor a coloop of $M'$.
 It is impossible for $d$ to be in a series pair, so $d$ must be in a parallel pair, say with an element $e$.

 The set $\{d,e\}$ is not 2-separating in $M$, so there must be a circuit $Y$ with $\{d,e\} \subsetneq Y \subseteq C\cup \{d,e\}$.
 Pick $c\in Y\cap C$.
-In $M\contract (C\setminus c) \delete (D\setminus d)$, we must have that $\{c,d,e\}$ is a triangle.
+In $M\contract (C\smin c) \delete (D\smin d)$, we must have that $\{c,d,e\}$ is a triangle.
 Lemma \ref{lem:delcon4fan} now implies the result. \end{proof}

 It is convenient to keep track of deletions and contractions using a certain bipartite graph.
 Let us fix some notation.
-If $G = (V,E)$ is a graph, and $S\subseteq V$ then $G[S]$ is the \emph{induced subgraph} on $S$.
+If $G = (V,E)$ is a graph, and $S\subseteq V$, then $G[S]$ is the \emph{induced subgraph} on $S$.
 For a vertex $v\in V$ we denote the set of vertices adjacent to $v$ but not equal to $v$ by $N(v)$.

-\begin{definition} Let $M$ be a 3-connected matroid, and $C,D$ disjoint subsets of $E(M)$ such that $M\contract C \delete D$ is 3-connected.
+\begin{definition} Let $M$ be a 3-connected matroid, and $C,D$ be disjoint subsets of $E(M)$ such that $M\contract C \delete D$ is 3-connected.
 The \emph{restoration graph} of $M$ with respect to $C$ and $D$, denoted by $R(M,C,D)$, is a bipartite graph with vertex set $C\cup D$ and edge set

-\end{definition} Some more terminology: if $N = M\contract C \delete D$, and $Z\subseteq C\cup D$, then we say that $M\contract (C\setminus Z) \delete (D\setminus Z)$ was obtained from $N$ by \emph{restoring} $Z$.
+\end{definition} Some more terminology: if $N = M\contract C \delete D$, and $Z\subseteq C\cup D$, then we say that $M\contract (C\smin Z) \delete (D\smin Z)$ was obtained from $N$ by \emph{restoring} $Z$.
 We say that an element $e \in C\cup D$ is \emph{privileged} if restoring $e$ yields a 3-connected matroid.

-If the set of vertices of a restoration graph is $\tangle$-independent for a tangle $\tangle$ of $M$ then it has many attractive properties.
+If the set of vertices of a restoration graph is $\tangle$-independent for a tangle $\tangle$ of $M$, then it has many attractive properties.
 We list a few.

 \begin{lemma} Let $M$ be a 3-connected matroid, let $\tangle$ be a tangle of $M$, and let $C, D$ be disjoint subsets of $E(M)$ such that $C\cup D$ is $\tangle$-independent and $M\contract C \delete D$ is 3-connected.
 Then the restoration graph $R(M,C,D)$ has no isolated non-privileged vertices. \end{lemma}